ClueIess/MoreFair_ExtendedStats/README.md

 # MoreFair_ExtendedStats
-Watch me attempt to learn a language.
+Time to learn a programming language I suppose